Duke University Hospital FG Nutrition and Dietetics Program

 Duke University Hospital is a full-service tertiary and quaternary care hospital, licensed for 957 acute care beds and is accredited by JCAHO.
 It is a

-statement confirming 1000 hours of experiential learning in clinical nutrition, community, food service and administrative area, they will earn an
+statement confirming 1000 hours of experiential learning in clinical nutrition, community, food service and administrative area, and will earn an

 Graduates of this program will fulfill ACEND’s FEM standard and will be eligible to sit for CDR Registration Exam for Dietitians.